 Larger or more advanced companies should extend their risk management horizon to include counterparties, contract and outsourcing agreements, and upstream infrastructure.
-Each of these risks can be at least partially controlled through contracts, service-level agreements, or in-depth site visits and audits.
-For example, one financial institution implemented a complete vendor security management plan that reviewed every contract and outsourcing agreement to assess the impact of disruptions or data breaches.
+Each of these risks can be at least partially controlled by contracts, service-level agreements, or in-depth site visits and audits.
+For example, one financial institution implemented a complete vendor security management plan that reviewed every contract and outsourcing agreement to ensure its network of suppliers and partners was as resilient and secure as possible.